 Project 6: Social, cultural and biodiversity benefits of urban greening: An integrated network of sites was part of the Clean Air and Urban Landscapes Hub (CAUL).

-Project 6 aims to establish a network of integrated urban greening study sites from across CAUL to understand, quantify and qualify the multiple benefits of urban greening, including for biodiversity outcomes and for human health and wellbeing using multidisciplinary methods and across multiple sites.
-It will develop sampling protocols and approaches that can be used for different urban greening projects at a range of different sites and scales.
+The overarching aim of Project 6 was to establish an integrated network of urban greening study sites across Australian cities to understand, quantify and qualify the multiple benefits of urban greening, focussing on social, cultural and biodiversity outcomes.
+Taking a multidisciplinary methodological approach, an important output from this project was a series of standardised methods and approaches that can be adapted for use at diverse urban greening projects at a range of different sites and scales.

 Project 6 fostered collaborations between CAUL Hub researchers and Indigenous story telling experts to showcase how university-based knowledge systems are coming to recognise Indigenous knowledge and authority in urban environments.
 This approach provided a greater understanding of Indigenous perspectives of CAUL’s research and approach to Indigenous engagement and participation.

 Project 6 was composed of four subprojects, and was led by Cecily Maller (RMIT University), Luis Mata (formerly RMIT, now University of Melbourne), and Natasha Pauli (University of Western Australia).
 The research team included Stephanie Beaupark, Sarah Bekessy, Bryan Boruff, Judy Bush, Leila Farahani, Christine Groom, Jirra Harvey, Kate Lee, Pia Lentini, Katherine Lewisohn, Cathy Oke, Kirsten Parris, Libby Porter, Cristina Ramalho, Kathryn Williams, and Nick Williams.